ManuelElizaldi/PyStrava/README.md

 ![Running_HeartRate_Distance_Relationship](/Images/Running-DistanceAvgHeartRate.png)

 In this graph, we can observe that the majority of my running workouts fall within the average heart rate range of 145 to 160, this range is good, although I have to be careful not to go over 155 beats per minute.
+If you are intrested in reading more about the "run slow to run fast" philosophy, you can read this [article](https://marathonhandbook.com/run-slow-to-run-fast/)

 ## Copy This Dashboard Template
 If you want to use this dashboard as a template for your own analysis, follow these steps.